Hausler Creek Ranch

 WILDLIFE: Hausler Creek Ranch is known for its excellent hunting opportunities.
 The oak groves, hardwood forests, creeks, and food plots create a terrific habitat for whitetail deer and other wildlife species.
 On this low-fence ranch, where hunting is fair chase, the deer population has been judiciously managed with supplemental corn and protein feed placed at strategic sites.
 While it is typical to see a 130 – 140” buck on Hausler Creek, this ranch also produces larger Boone and Crockett sized deer in the 160-180”class.
 The property has been enrolled in the Texas Managed Lands Deer Program Level 3 for the past 18 years.

-A single mobile home is nestled in a grove of hardwood trees near the southeast corner of the ranch.
-3 sides of the ranch are currently fenced and cross fenced with fencing and cattle guards in above average to excellent condition.
+IMPROVEMENTS: A single mobile home is nestled in a grove of hardwood trees near the southeast corner of the ranch.
+Three sides of the ranch are currently fenced and cross fenced with fencing and cattle guards in above average to excellent condition.
 Numerous potential home sites exist on the property subject to Buyer preferences.

 - Electricity is provided by Navarro County Electric Cooperative